rThurai/nba_data_visualization/README.md

-NBADataScript is where the actual R Code is written on The CSV files all contain the basketball data taken from sports reference/basketball-reference.com
+NBADataScript is where the actual R Code is written on The CSV files all contain the basketball data taken from sports reference/basketball-reference.com There are png files with the plots I created using ggplot2 comparing different metrics to wins or playoff wins with a caption to explain the correlations

-As my data analysis skills improve, I plan to improve upon this to create more robust metrics to possibly predict playoff performance well